-The Cayman Islands has entered into two intergovernmental agreements to improve international tax compliance and the exchange of information - one with the United States and one with the United Kingdom (the "US IGA" and the "UK IGA", respectively).
-The Cayman Islands has also signed, along with over 60 other countries, a multilateral competent authority agreement to implement the OECD Standard for Automatic Exchange of Financial Account Information - Common Reporting Standard (the "CRS").
+The Cayman Islands has signed an intergovernmental agreement to improve international tax compliance and the exchange of information with the United States (the "US IGA").
+The Cayman Islands has also signed, along with over 100 other countries, a multilateral competent authority agreement to implement the OECD Standard for Automatic Exchange of Financial Account Information - Common Reporting Standard ("CRS" and together with the US IGA, "AEOI").